- Early diagnosis and treatment of wet macular degeneration can prevent vision loss.

 - Research continues to find treatments that are easier to take than regular eye injections.

-Wet AMD is caused by abnormal blood vessel growth under your retina.
-These vessels leak fluid which can interfere with your central vision.
+Wet AMD is caused by abnormal blood vessels that come from below the retina but extend into the retina.
+These vessels leak fluid that can interfere with your central vision.

 Vascular endothelial growth factor (VEGF) is what causes the extra blood vessel growth.

 In some ways, VEGF is important.
-It triggers the growth of new blood vessels that help to heal wounds.
-However, in the retina of your eyes, too much VEGF can cause wet AMD.
+It triggers the growth of new blood vessels that help heal wounds.
+However, in your retina, too much VEGF can cause wet AMD.

-Modern treatment breakthroughs for wet AMD are aimed at reducing this growth of abnormal blood vessels.
+Modern treatment breakthroughs for wet AMD aim to reduce this growth of abnormal blood vessels.
 They do this by blocking the action of VEGF in your eyes.

 The current treatment for wet AMD is the injection of anti-VEGF medication into each affected eye.
-Injections must be repeated on a regular basis, anywhere from 4 to 12 weeks apart.
+Injections must be repeated on a regular basis, anywhere from 4–12 weeks apart.

 The four drugs currently used are: